What the Stock Market Can Teach Us About Private Equity

 Dissatisfaction with NAVs has led to suggestions that private equity valuation begin to give consideration to secondary-market pricing.
 While that is a step in the right direction, these results indicate that the scope of the valuation problem may be much larger than is commonly believed to be the case.
 Secondary-market discounts may be just the tip of the mis-valuation iceberg.

 This has become an especially important issue for investors with large allocations to private assets, e.g., the Ivy League Schools and other, similar private institutions.
 Many are facing an acute financial squeeze.
-Some are selling endowment assets and borrowing heavily to finance their operations.
+Some are selling endowment assets and borrowing to finance their operations.
 As for the asset sales, the institutions need the cash.
 At the same time, endowment managers are reluctant to reveal that assets on the books are worth significantly less than their stated value.
-No doubt they are being selective in deciding which assets to sell and how to structure their offerings so as to minimize the discounts from NAV they will inevitably have to report.
+No doubt they are being selective in deciding which assets to sell and how to structure their offerings to minimize the discounts from NAV they will inevitably have to report.

 PERFORMANCE